Peterson Toscano: Ex-gay experiences

 The conflict between his beliefs and his sexuality led him to consider suicide.
 He has stated that his experiences in Love in Action "felt like ... a biblically induced coma".
-He came out as a gay man in December 1998 and now presents his LGBT-affirming message through theatre and talks at universities, schools, conferences, churches, gay clubs, theaters and on-line through blogs and YouTube videos.
+He came out as a gay man in December 1998 and now presents his LGBTQ-affirming message through theatre and talks at universities, schools, conferences, churches, gay clubs, theaters and on-line through blogs and YouTube videos.
 In a 2009 interview Toscano explained, "I had an aversion to being gay because of the aversion I experienced in the world around me.
 Now I see that a gay orientation and gender diversity are normal phenomena in the natural world and throughout human history."

 Queer Bible Scholarship

 As a Bible scholar, Toscano explores LGBTQ issues.
 He is especially known for highlighting gender non-conforming characters in the Bible.
 In his performance lecture, Transfigurations--Transgressing Gender in the Bible, he focuses on eunuchs and non-eunuchs who transgress and transcend gender.
 He first premiered Transfigurations in November 2007 and in March 2017 released the material as a film.
 The film was accepted for 2017 and 2018 LGBT film festivals including the 2017 Queer Kampala International Film Festival in December 2017.
 Moments before Toscano's film was scheduled to screen though, law enforcement agents raided the festival and shut it down.
 In response, Toscano offered the film for free on-line for a month and festival organizers arranged for a second showing in Kampala at an undisclosed location in January.

 After seeing Toscano present the work at the 2010 Society of Biblical Literature Conference, Lynn Huber, Associate Professor of Religious Studies—New Testament and Early Christian History at Elon College commented, "As a biblical scholar I'm always a bit skeptical about dramatic interpretations of biblical texts, whether they will truly capture the complexity of the originals; however, Peterson's performances bring to light dimensions of the texts that many, even those of us who spend hours with the text on the page, fail to see.
 By bringing the stories and characters to life we're able to see the human-ness of the biblical narratives in all its gore and glory."